The 7 Best Road Bikes Under $3000 for Men & Women

 Hydraulic disc brake detail

-Their downside is the weight, more difficult maintenance, and higher price.
+Their downsides are weight, more difficult maintenance, and higher price.
 This means that a bike with disc brakes will have worse components than a bike with rim brakes at the same price.

-Road bikes below $3000 come with hydraulic disc brakes.
-They are more convenient than mechanical ones, but also more expensive.
+Road bikes below $3000 have hydraulic disc brakes.
+They are more convenient than mechanical ones but also more expensive.

 When talking about wheels and tires, you should look for the following: